zbian002/Llvm-Edge-and-Path-Profiling/README.md

 5. Build LLVM from source: cd ~/Workspace/llvm && ./configure && make.
 If your computer has spare CPUs, you can run make -j 4 for faster builds.

-6. Clone this repository to Workspace directory.
+6. Clone this repository and extract this repository to ~/Workspace/llvm/lib/Transforms/.

 ## Running the tests